-IAM's performance under the contract and the contract terms are reviewed at least annually.
-This covers, inter alia, the performance of the Manager, their management processes, investment style, resources and risk controls.
-The Board endorses the investment approach adopted by the Manager, recognising that while the contrarian style can sometimes lead to short-term periods of underperformance it usually delivers good investment returns over a longer term.
-The Company's performance over three and five year periods relative to both its benchmark and its peer group has been excellent.
+IFM's performance under the contract and the contract terms are reviewed at least annually.
+This covers, inter alia, the performance of the Manager, its management processes, investment style, resources and risk controls.
+The Board endorses the investment approach adopted by the Manager, recognising that while the contrarian style can sometimes lead to short-term periods of underperformance it usually delivers superior investment returns over the longer term.
 In addition, the portfolio has produced high and growing dividend income to shareholders.
 In the opinion of the directors the continued appointment of the Manager on the terms set out above is, therefore, in the best interests of shareholders.